Mechanistic Modeling of Continuous Lyophilization for Biopharmaceutical Manufacturing: Introduction

 \section{Introduction}

-Lyophilization (also known as freeze drying) is a process that is commonly used to increase the stability of drug products in pharmaceutical manufacturing \cite{Fissore2018Review}.
-Various promising applications of lyophilization have been proven, including its recent applications that provide long-term stability for mRNA vaccines (e.g., for COVID-19) to allow for higher storage temperature \cite{Muramatsu2022mRNA,Meulewaeter2023mRNA}.
-Advancement in lyophilization technology could therefore play a crucial role in the future of the pharmaceutical industry.
+Lyophilization, also known as freeze drying, is a low-temperature, low-pressure dehydration process used for improving the stability of various drug products in the biopharmaceutical industry \cite{Fissore2018Review}.
+By removing the liquid component (usually water) from the product, the final lyophilized product becomes more stable, hence longer shelf life.
+One of the most recent applications of lyophilization is to provide long-term stability for the mRNA COVID-19 vaccines at room temperature \cite{Muramatsu2022mRNA,Meulewaeter2023mRNA}.
+This advancement eliminates the need for an ultra-cold supply chain for maintaining the stability of mRNA, which helps facilitate the storage and distribution of mRNA drug product across the world Advancement in lyophilization technology could therefore play a crucial role in the future of mRNA manufacturing and the biopharmaceutical industry in general.

 A typical lyophilization process consists of three main steps, namely (1) freezing, (2) primary drying, and (3) secondary drying.
-During freezing, the product and liquid solvent (usually water) in a vial are cooled such that most of the liquid (free water) is frozen, with the remaining fraction (bound water) retaining its liquid state adsorbed to the solid material between the ice crystals \cite{Fissore2015Review}.
+During freezing, the product and water in a vial are cooled such that most of the liquid (free water) is frozen, with the remaining fraction (bound water) retaining its liquid state adsorbed to the solid material between the ice crystals \cite{Fissore2015Review}.
 In primary drying, the free water in the form of ice crystals is removed via sublimation under vacuum.
 Finally, in secondary drying, the product is heated further such that the bound water can be removed via desorption.